DHL-TarekFadel/MyDHL-API-Reference-Implementation/Readme.md

-This project is a reference implementation of GloWS in .NET.
+This project is a reference implementation of MyDHL API in .NET.
 ============================================================

 This project includes:
-* A library for RESTful GloWS operations
+* A library for RESTful MyDHL API operations
-* A test application for all GloWS operations
+* A test application for all MyDHL API operations

 This project will include (at a later date):
-* A library for SOAP GloWS operations (work in progress)
+* A library for SOAP MyDHL API operations (work in progress)

 _Please note that this is all a work in progress.
 This message will be removed when all components reach v1.0 state_